-Are you experiencing financial hardship and considering bankruptcy?
+Are you experiencing financial hardship in Georgia and considering Chapter 13 bankruptcy to eliminate your debt?
 Perhaps the Chapter 7 Means Test Calculator concluded that you qualify for Chapter 7 bankruptcy, but your assets exceed Georgia’s bankruptcy exemption limits.
-Filing Chapter 13 bankruptcy in Georgia then may be your best option for resolving a debt problem.

 Calculating Chapter 13 Plan Payment in Georgia